fl3pp/moonlander_firmware/readme.md

 The code-points are named using the `unicode_names` enum, specified in the `unicode_map` and are accessed through either `X(name)` in the keymap or `unicode_map[name]` in code.

+In this keymap, the corresponding functionality can be found in `features/unicode.c-h`.

 ## Other